digama0/mm0/mm0.md

 Term constructors
 ---
 The `term` directive constructs a new piece of syntax, a function symbol on the sorts.
 The syntax permits two ways to list the arguments of the function, via binders or as a simple function.
 The names are not used except in dependencies of the types, so `term imp (ph ps: wff): wff;` and `term imp: wff -> wff -> wff` mean the same thing.
 The symbol `_` in place of an identifier indicates an anonymous variable.
+A binder enclosed in curly braces as in `{x: set}` denotes a bound variable, which may appear in dependencies of other types (see "Variable Inference").

     term-stmt ::= 'term' identifier (type-binder)* ':' arrow-type ';'
     identifier_ ::= identifier | '_'
     type ::= identifier (identifier)*
+    type-binder ::= '{' (identifier)* ':' type '}'
-    type-binder ::= '(' (identifier_)* ':' type ')'
+                 |  '(' (identifier_)* ':' type ')'
     arrow-type ::= type | type '>' arrow-type

 Axioms and theorems